Skip to main content

 • PyTorch / torchvision: Deep-learning framework for model definition, tensor manipulation, and inference; torchvision provides image transformation utilities (resizing).

-• segmentation_models_pytorch: Supplies pretrained encoder backbones used as feature extractors for classification.
+• segmentation-models-pytorch: Supplies pretrained encoder backbones used as feature extractors for classification.

 • NumPy: Numerical array processing for padding and tensor conversion during preprocessing.